 By the way, in keeping with the FFMQ review, I have to highlight the official art that was cropped to create Biggs and Wedge’s character portraits.
 Pretty badass for some runaway Star Wars cameos.

 As we pushed deeper, the Narshites attacked us with their… uh… shag-rug allies called Megalodoths.
 For some odd reason (having to do with a sort-of mini game we’ll be playing later in the scenario), the Megalodtohs were shown as bipedal outside of combat, like they were were-rugs instead of mastodons looking for a barber.
 Shockingly, these creatures are actually the second-most powerful creatures in the entire game in terms of Attack, outpacing even the superbosses.
-It’s funny how you have to tweak the data in a mostly pre-written sequence like this just to get the ideal numbers.
-It goes without saying that if anyone was going to kill us, it was these guys, but even they weren’t all that bad, given how this was the tutorial.
+It’s funny how you have to tweak the data in a mostly pre-written sequence like this just to get the ideal numbers!
+It goes without saying that if anyone was going to kill us, it was these guys, but even they weren’t all that bad.
+This is the tutorial.

-In terms of changes to the original FFVI, the first we were introduced to was being surrounded in combat, forcing you to fight off enemies on both sides.
+In terms of changes between the original FFV and original FFVI, the first we were introduced to was being surrounded in combat, forcing you to fight off enemies on both sides.
 Not only does this really mess with your formation like IV and V, but you now take extra damage when attacked from behind, so it’s kind of situation that’s always bad news.
 I don’t remember it happening very often across the entire playthrough, which was honestly for the best.

 Inside the mines we fought our first random encounters, weaklings that were clearly going to show up after we stopped being OP (also, being OP and killing innocents in a mine at the start of a game really reminded us of Breath of Fire III… yet it still feels somehow different?).
 We found our first save point inside and finally found one last guard who admitted they knew we were after the Esper and said they weren’t going to hand it over.
 He called in Ymir, a Lightning Whelk, which was a kind of giant snail that stored lightning in its shell for defensive purposes.
 Unfortunately for the Narshites, Biggs knew about Lightning Welks and spilled the beans, making this essentially like the Mist Dragon and Wing Raptor from FFIV and V respectively, but without the fourth-wall breaking voice from the clouds.
 The Whelk pulling in its head just gave us time to heal, and when it was out it got splattered by the witch’s Magitek Missiles.